BlaineDev/431-classes-2022/class16/README.md

 5. The Project B registration form is due at 5 PM on Friday 2022-11-11.
 This form will be all you need to obtain my approval for your plan, let me know if you’re working with a partner, and schedule your oral presentation.
     - This deadline will not change, and you need to start Project B this weekend if you haven't already.
     - We'll spend a few minutes today (and more time Thursday as needed) talking about [Project B](https://thomaselove.github.io/431-projectB-2022/).
 Specifically, we'll talk about the [five things you need to do to be able to register your work](https://thomaselove.github.io/431-projectB-2022/register.html#what-do-you-need-to-do-before-filling-out-the-form).
+6. Remember that we don't have class next Tuesday (2022-11-08) both because of Election Day, and to let you have some time to work on your Project B registration.

 ## [Something Rotten at Hudson Players](https://www.hudsonplayers.com/something-rotten/) opened this past weekend, and continues November 4-6, 11-13 and 18-19.